 Hello, I’m Guy Starbuck.
-I love exploring the deserts and mountains of the Western United States.
-Most of my adventures are hikes to old mines, Native American rock art sites, or anything with some history.
-And the more remote the site is, the better.
+I love exploring backcountry locations in the deserts and mountains of the Western United States.
+Most of my adventures are hikes to historical old mines, Native American rock art sites, and anything else with some history.
+For me, the more remote the site is, the better.
 Click on the links below to come along with me on an adventure!

 Explorations by State